 When the Nasivern race made contact with the humans of Orbis they took a special interest in Vaifen itself, much to the dismay and bewilderment of the Union’s leadership.
 The reasoning for such an unexpected alliance between Vaifen and the self proclaimed “Heirs of Sin” is not public knowledge, and perhaps will never be revealed.

-Certain conspiracy theorists claim that the war itself was orchestrated by the Union as a means to decimate the Starsong rule and bring Vaifen to its knees, which would’ve forced a then crushed nation to join the Union for protection.
+Certain conspiracy theorists claim that Pyrexia’s creation was orchestrated by the Union as a means to decimate the Starsong rule, decimate its leadership, and bring the nation to its knees, which would’ve forced a weakened nation to join the Union.
 Another conspiracy states that the Starsong family is to blame for it and it was all part of a devious scheme to reignite and cement their waning rule.

-Whatever the truth may be, it was a gruesome war that Vaifen was losing, and had it not been for the intervention of the Nasivern (most notably in the form of Aeoros Isthal and the Daybreak group under his command) Vaifen would’ve surely lost the war.
-The Nasivern’s aid turned the tide from a decisive Svarzfal victory into an armistice signed between both nations.
-The armistice still holds to this day, even after the fall of the Nasivern race, who the rest of the world considered to be Vaifen’s deterrent against the much larger and powerful Svarzfal.
+Whatever the truth may be, it was a gruesome war that Vaifen was losing, and had it not been for the intervention of the Nasivern Aeoros Isthal and the Daybreak group under his command, Vaifen would’ve surely lost the war against the Pyrexia rebels.
+The Nasivern’s aid turned the tide and allowed Vaifen to eradicate Pyrexia, ending their reign of terror.

 The Nation of Vaifen is divided by seven regions or administrative areas, which are described as follows: